Hamza-Musa/React/README.md

-Projects and lessons I learned from Codecademys React Course!
+# Lessons/Tasks/Projects I completed on the React Codecademy Course!